 The Santiago Botafumeiro

-The Santiago Botafumeiro (Bot A Fum Ey O) is a famous thurible and one of the largest incense burners in the world (1.5 metres high).
+The Santiago Botafumeiro (pronounced Bot A Fum Ey O) is a famous thurible and one of the largest incense burners in the world, weighing 53kg and measuring 1.5m.
 It is suspended from the roof of the Santiago Cathedral by chains and swung by eight men in robes called tiraboleiros.
 Traditionally the thick incense smoke was used to disguise the smell of unwashed pilgrims and it was believed the smoke also had a prophylactic effect against the plague and other epidemics in addition to incense being an important part of the liturgy.

-It weighs over 80kg and is filled with 40kg of charcoal and incense each time it is swung, which creates a mist of smoke as it reaches speeds of over 60km per hour above the congregation.
+It is filled with charcoal and incense each time it is swung, which creates a mist of smoke as it reaches speeds of over 60km per hour above the congregation.

 - Resurrection Sunday

-- The Apparition of the Apostle-Clavijo: 23 May
+- 23 May: The Apparition of the Apostle-Clavijo

-- The Martyrdom of Saint James: 25 July
+- 25 July: The Martyrdom of Saint James

 - Christ the King

-- Transfer of the remains of the Apostle: 30 December
+- 30 December: Transfer of the remains of the Apostle